Benefits of vitamin supplements

 There are three aspects of whole foods that simply can’t be replicated in a supplement:

 Fibre, which is key for good digestion, a strong metabolism, and a healthy gut

 Protective antioxidants and bioactive compounds, such as phytochemicals that may help reduce the risks of numerous illnesses.

 Additionally, many of these complex micronutrients and chemicals in your food may work together in ways that researchers are still exploring.
 Because we don’t fully understand how certain nutrients and compounds in your food interact, isolating them into a supplement may mean we’re missing out on their full benefits.

 Lycopene, an antioxidant found in tomatoes, is a great case study.
 It’s well established that lycopene improves your heart health and cardiovascular system.
 Yet clinical evidence shows that eating tomatoes drives more significant health improvements than taking lycopene on its own.

 Multivitamin supplements benefits: is one-a-day all you need?

 Multivitamins are the most popular form of vitamin supplement with consumers, but dietitians warn that the research is mixed on the benefits of vitamins in this format.

-In one analysis of 18 different clinical studies, there was no clear link between multivitamin supplementation and the risk of several chronic diseases.
+In one analysis of 18 different clinical studies, there was no clear link between multivitamin supplementation and the risk of several severe illnesses.
 However, other research has found that taking a multivitamin may be helpful if you aren’t getting what you need from your diet.

 The general consensus amongst dietitians, doctors, and nutritionists is that taking a multivitamin may have limited to no benefits for most people, but it may be helpful if you: